-ZHENG Bo is an artist, writer, and teacher, committed to socially and ecologically engaged art.
+ZHENG Bo is an artist committed to human and multispecies equality.
 He investigates the past and imagines the future from the perspectives of marginalized communities and marginalized plants.
 He is learning to cultivate ecological wisdom for a Good Anthropocene.

-He has worked with a number of museums and art spaces in Asia and Europe, most recently Parco Arte Vivente (Torino), TheCube Project Space (Taipei), Villa Vassilieff (Paris), Cass Sculpture Foundation (Goodwood), Sifang Art Museum (Nanjing), and Hong Kong Museum of Art.
+He has worked with a number of art spaces and museums in Asia and Europe, most recently @KCUA (Kyoto), Asia Art Archive (Hong Kong), Parco Arte Vivente (Torino), TheCube Project Space (Taipei), Villa Vassilieff (Paris), Times Museum (Guangzhou), and Sifang Art Museum (Nanjing).
 In 2018 his works have been included in Manifesta 12, Cosmopolis #1.5, the 11th Taipei Biennial, the 2nd Yinchuan Biennial, and the 1st Thailand Biennial.